workflowproducts/envelope/README.md

 Since Envelope websites run in a browser, we don't recommend you use envelope with a non-UTF8 PostgreSQL database.

-Currently we release once a week.
+Currently we release twice a month.
 To download Envelope for install purposes, please go to ["Releases"](https://github.com/workflowproducts/postage/releases)

 ## Dependencies